Breech Presentation

 Background Information

-Breech presentation: buttocks or feet are presented
+Breech presentation: buttocks or feet are the presenting fetal part

 Types: